GT-KOALA/.github/profile/README.md

 # Welcome to Georgia Tec KOALA Lab 🐨

-This is the Github home page of the KOALA (Knowledge of Optimization, Algorithm, Learning, and Alignment) Lab at Georgia Institute of Technology led by Professor [Kai Wang](https://guaguakai.com/).
+This is the Github home page of the KOALA (Knowledge of Optimization and Learning Alignment) Lab at Georgia Institute of Technology led by Professor [Kai Wang](https://guaguakai.com/).
 You can find research repositories, tutorial and workshop information, and teaching materials here.
 If you are interested in collaborating or joining, please consider [reaching out to us](https://guaguakai.com/team).